Mardi Gras in Louisiana

 JEFFERSON PARISH

-Enjoy an extravaganza of Mardi Gras parades, authentic cuisine, local art, kids' court plus a marching band competition and concerts featuring national artists and Louisiana favorites!
+Enjoy an extravaganza of Mardi Gras parades, authentic cuisine, local art and a kids' court, plus concerts featuring national artists and Louisiana favorites.

 LAFAYETTE